 81. Accept various forms of payment

 Your invoice should clearly state how you prefer to be paid, but anticipate that some will want to pay with a credit card, cash, check or wire transfer.
-Third party payment processors (such as PayPal) make it possible to accept most payment types.
+Third party payment processors (such as PayPal or Stripe) make it possible to accept most payment types.

 82. Always get a down payment

 Working on any project before payment is a no-no, and an initial deposit shows clients you mean business.
 Standard down payment is 30% for creative freelancers, although you are always welcome to require up to 50%.